momochi000/typewar/README.md

 ## CURRENT

-#### EPIC: Player attacks/skills are a set of skill slots that can be typed anytime
-+ Player has a set of slots for skills
-+ The slot is filled with some text which varies depending on the player stats and on their typing speed.
-+ Player taps tab to switch between offense and defense
-+ Different classes can have different skills/spells that can have various effects
-  * healing
-  * area damage
-  * damage over time
-  * helper/option
-+ Enemy hitting the player could break their attack depending on attack type, player stats/def/etc, player skills (passive or active)
-+ Attack animation plays upon successful fragment typing

 #### Write a library for battle icons
 I'll fill them in as I need them but it'll be good to have the framework in place